Temagami

 The Ontario Government has committed to protecting at least 65% of Temagami’s old growth white and red pine forest

-The Ontario Government has produced a draft Conservation Strategy for old Growth
+The Ontario government has produced a draft Conservation Strategy for Old-growth Forests

 Publications